 The House again went into committee on this bill, and, on clause 19, Mr. BAXTER objected to any part of the funds being devoted to the maintenance or establishment of theological chairs.
-There was a strong feeling in Scotland against the application of public money to any kind of religious endowment; and he moved, by way of proviso, that no money be so applied.-The proviso, after discussion, was carried by 102 against 94.
-The result was loudly cheered by the Opof Tyrone.
-He also moved the following resolution : This amendment was supported by Mr. CRAUFURD and position ; and the clause, as amended, was agreed to.-

-Ultimately, the preamble of the bill was adopted, and the chairman was ordered to report the bill to the House.
+There was a strong feeling in Scotland against the application of public money to any kind of religious endowment; and he moved, by way of proviso, that no money be so applied.-The provise, after discussion, was carried by 102 against 94.
+The result was loudly cheered by the OpUltimately, the preamble of the bill was adopted, and the chairman was ordered to report the bill to the